 Once you have their attention, explain what you can offer.
 Add credibility to your argument by including testimonials from satisfied customers.
 Add an interesting PS, reiterating the main message and with a call to action.

 Make it easy to respond with pre-paid reply envelopes or freephone numbers.
-Add an incentive, such as money off or free gifts for a quick response, and include a closing date.
+Add an incentive, such as money off or free gifts for a quick response, and include a closing date for your offer.

-Producing an effective mailshot
+Producing your mailshot

 The style of photography, the weight of the paper, the words on the page, the colour of the envelope - all these elements have the power to persuade or put off your potential customers.
-Allow time to edit and refine the words and images to make sure you get it right.
+Allow time to edit and refine the words (or hire a copywriter) and images to make sure you get it right.

 Unless you have strong design skills in-house, it's a good idea to find a design professional to help lay out the mailshot.
 A freelance designer will be the cheapest route, or you can approach a local design agency.
-Alternatively, you could ask your printer to handle the design as well as the printing.
+Alternatively, you could ask your printer if they can handle the design as well as the printing.